yueguoguo/yueguoguo.github.io/_posts/2020-12-01-what-i-have-learnt.md

   prioritization.
-* Learn to say "no" to the meeting schedule at an irregular base - this greatly helps build the routine of work at home and thus improves the efficiency to get things done with the timeframe as expected.
+* Learn to say "no" to the meeting schedule at an irregular base - this greatly helps build the routine of work at home and thus improves the efficiency to get things done with the time frame as expected.
 * Break the tasks into small ones so that time to spend on each of them can be easily managed.
-* Build a strong willpower to stay resillient by "wasting" some time.
+* Build a strong willpower to stay resilient by "wasting" some time.
 Take on some tasks that are easy to tackle with, pet your cats, gaze at nowhere for a few minutes - these all contribute to emotionally strengthen the will to stay focused when back to desk.